matvore/hesokuri/README.md

 #Hesokuri

-Distributed git repo backup and duplication daemon.
+Distributed Git repo backup and duplication daemon.

 ##Intro

-Hesokuri is a daemon utility that synchronizes one or more git source code repositories between multiple machines on a network.
+Hesokuri is a daemon utility that synchronizes one or more Git source code repositories between multiple machines on a network.
 It is useful in the following situations: